fieldtrip/website/workshop/practicalmeeg2022/handson_raw2erp.md

 ---
-title: From raw data to ERP
+title: Preprocessing raw data and computing ERPs/ERFs
 tags: [practicalmeeg2022, meg, timelock, preprocessing, mmfaces]
 ---

-# From raw data to ERP
+# Preprocessing raw data and computing ERPs/ERFs

 {% include markup/info %}
 This tutorial was written specifically for the [PracticalMEEG workshop in Aix-en-Provence](/workshop/practicalmeeg2022) in December 2022 and is part of a coherent sequence of tutorials.
 It is an updated version of the corresponding tutorial for [Paris 2019](/workshop/paris2019).